IrfanKhanBazai/cake-manager/README.txt

 http://localhost:8080/cakes
 http://localhost:8080/

-2- For find a cake of particular name
+2- To find a cake of particular name use the following url:

 http://localhost:8080/cakes/<name>

- 3 - For adding cake please use following url
+ 3 - For adding new cake please use following url:

 url : http://localhost:8080/cakes
 method : POST